divim/AzureOpenAI-Ref/README.md

-# AzureOpenAI-Ref
+# Azure Qatar Reference for Azure OpenAI workloads
+Welcome!
 This repository serves as a guide for deploying a GPT-powered chat bot to your web application.
 The reference architecture and guidance complies with Azure Qatar Reference Architecture.

 ## Resources
 The following resources are available in this repository: